Online Learning for Equilibrium Pricing in Markets under Incomplete Information: Model

 \paragraph{Unmet Demand:} We evaluate the unmet demand of an online pricing policy $\ppi$ as the sum of the differences between the demand and the total supplier productions corresponding to the pricing policy $\ppi$ at each period $t$.
-In particular, for an online pricing policy $\ppi$ that sets a sequence of prices $p_1, \ldots, p_T$, the cumulative unmet demand is given by

-where $x_{it}^*(p_t)$ is the optimal production quantity corresponding to the solution of Problem~\eqref{eq:supObj} for supplier $i$ at period $t$.
+In particular, for an online pricing policy $\ppi$ that sets a sequence of prices $p_1, \ldots, p_T$, the cumulative unmet demand is given by where $x_{it}^*(p_t)$ is the optimal solution of Problem~\eqref{eq:supObj} for supplier $i$ at period $t$.

 \paragraph{Cost Regret:} We evaluate the cost regret of an online pricing policy $\ppi$ through the difference between the total supplier production cost corresponding to algorithm $\ppi$ and the minimum total production cost, given complete information on the supplier cost functions.
-In particular, the cost regret $C_T(\ppi)$ of an algorithm $\ppi$ is given by

-where the price $p_t^*$ for each period $t \in [T]$ is the optimal dual variable of the market clearing constraint of Problem~\eqref{eq:supObj2}-\eqref{eq:demand-con} given the demand $d_t$ and cost functions $c_{it}$ for all $i \in [n]$.
+Specifically, the cost regret $C_T(\ppi)$ of a policy $\ppi$ is where the price $p_t^*$ for each period $t \in [T]$ is the optimal dual variable of the market clearing constraint of Problem~\eqref{eq:supObj2}-\eqref{eq:demand-con} given the demand $d_t$ and cost functions $c_{it}$ for all $i \in [n]$.

 \paragraph{Payment Regret:} Finally, we evaluate the payment regret of online pricing policy $\ppi$ through the difference between the total payment made to all suppliers corresponding to algorithm $\ppi$ and the minimum total payment, given complete information on the supplier cost functions.
-In particular, the payment regret $P_T(\ppi)$ of an algorithm $\ppi$ is given by

-In this work, we focus on developing algorithms that jointly optimize these three regret metrics over $T$ periods.
+In particular, the payment regret $P_T(\ppi)$ of an algorithm $\ppi$ is given by In this work, we focus on developing algorithms that jointly optimize these three regret metrics over $T$ periods.
 In particular, because it is desirable that the performance of the pricing policy improves as the market operator receives more information, we intend to design algorithms that guarantee all three regret metrics are sub-linear in $T$.
-Note that achieving good performance on one of these metrics is typically easy as setting low prices will lead to low cost and payment regrets while setting very high prices will lead to no unmet demand.
-Thus, the challenge in simultaneously optimizing these different regret metrics in the incomplete information setting is to find the right price, i.e., the equilibrium price, at which all these regret metrics are kept small.